awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Use this key to compare the requester's IP address with the IP address that you specify in the policy\.
 + **Availability** – This key is included in the request context, except when the requester uses a VPC endpoint to make the request\.

 The `aws:SourceIp` condition key can be used in a policy to allow principals to make requests only from within a specified IP range\.
 However, this policy denies access if an AWS service makes calls on the principal's behalf\.
-In this case, you can use `aws:SourceIp` with the `[aws:ViaAWSService](#condition-keys-viaawsservice)` key to ensure that the source IP restriction applies only to requests made directly by a principal\.
+In this case, you can use `aws:SourceIp` with the `` key to ensure that the source IP restriction applies only to requests made directly by a principal\.

 For example, you can attach the following policy to an IAM user\.
 This policy allows the user to put an object into the `my-service-bucket` Amazon S3 bucket directly if they make the call from the specified IP address\.
 However, if the user makes another request that causes a service to call Amazon S3, the IP address restriction does not apply\.
 The `PrincipalPutObjectIfIpAddress` statement restricts the IP address only if the request is not made by a service\.
 The `ServicePutObject` statement allows the operation without IP address restriction if the request is made by a service\.